Merwanski/merwanski/README.md

 >
 > "Progress, not perfection! ship the version that works, refine the one that lasts."

-<sub>Most of what's public here is a fraction of what's in progress —> the rest is still cooking.</sub>
+<sub>Most of what's public here is a fraction of what's in progress —> the rest is still cooking 🤔.</sub>

 <!--
 **Merwanski/merwanski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.